How to introduce yourself during an interview

 - What makes you a good fit for this role?

-- How would you help this company fulfill its vision/mission?
+- How would you contribute to this organization’s mission?

 - Do your values align with those of the company?

-- How would this position help you toward your career goals?
+- How does this position align with your career goals?

-- If hired, what would you need from me to succeed in this position?
+- If hired, what tools and support would you need to succeed in this position?

-- If you had to pick just one thing, what is the most significant contribution you could make to this team?
+- What is the single most significant contribution you could make to this team?

 - Give me your final elevator pitch in one minute or less.